The Future is No Code Cognitive Data Capture

 We like to think there is a better way, instead of trying to tweak and do incremental approaches that will not solve the root problem.

 The root problem lies in the need for human revision as well as software, consultancy, and the implementation that goes with it.

-Businesses require 100% accurate data extracted from their incoming documents.
+Businesses require 100% accurate data (or very close it) extracted from their incoming documents.
 How you achieve that should is irrelevant.
 That is why we took a novel approach to the problem.

 We still do have a human-in-the-loop.
 By de-constructing the all-human revision process and rebuilding the approach from scratch, we are capable of increasing productivity by a factor of five.